Comparison Of Deep Object Detectors On A New Vulnerable Pedestrian Dataset: BG Vulnerable Pedestrian (BGVP) dataset

 Vulnerable pedestrians deserve more attention from self-driving vehicles.
 It is currently not the case because of their under-representation in most training data, which results in unfair and discriminatory treatment of them.
 Such a bias motivates us to create a dataset focusing on vulnerable pedestrians.
 There is a stark difference between an elderly disabled pedestrian and a young adult in their early 20s, crossing the road.
 Most accidents occur due to human errors, which may be avoided if autonomous driving becomes a standard.
 However, this requires exceptional functionality from the machines or software operating the vehicles.
 The object detectors should be able to quickly and precisely detect pedestrians and categorize them based on their vulnerability type.
 The vulnerability type is crucial information as it can help estimate the pedestrian's actions in a traffic scenario or emergency.
 The actions of a child aged 5-6, even when accompanied by an adult, can be considered unpredictable and risky.
 The detection of the child must be quick to control speed and predict the child's future positions with respect to the vehicle.
 This desirable behavior necessitates autonomous driving models to train/learn on a dataset where such vulnerable groups have a significant presence.

-Over the years, many pedestrian datasets have been published, but none of them focus on or mention the vulnerability of pedestrians \cite{zhang2017citypersons}\cite{kumar2020p}\cite{overett2008new}\cite{li2016richly}\cite{yang2019top}.
-We provide a new dataset that meets this demand and will enable testing of future object detection models against it to determine how well a particular model can learn pedestrian vulnerability.
+Over the years, many pedestrian datasets have been published, but none of them is dedicated to or mention the vulnerability of pedestrians \cite{zhang2017citypersons}\cite{kumar2020p}\cite{overett2008new}\cite{li2016richly}\cite{yang2019top}.
+We provide a new dataset that fills this gap and meets this critical demand.
+It will enable testing of future object detection models against it to determine how well a particular model can learn pedestrian vulnerability.

 We need to comprehend the many classes and how each pedestrian is qualified to fall into a certain class before delving into the dataset statistics.
 The bounding box instances in our dataset are divided into four categories: ``Children Without Disability", ``Elderly Without Disability", ``With Disability", and ``Non-vulnerable". \begin{itemize} \item \textbf{Children without Disability}: This vulnerable pedestrian class encompasses any pedestrian between 1 to 16 years of age.
 Most children are considered vulnerable because their behavior is potentially erratic, and they may not understand traffic laws.
 Some early teens can also be considered a risk to a self-driving car, which is why we include them in the same category.
 Children without a physical disability are considered to fall into this category.